-Cris asks a great question: Why does the meaning of recapitulate seem so different from the meaning of capitulate?
-The answer provides a fascinating look at how the meanings of words can change over time.
+A listener named Cris asked why “capitulate” means “to give up,” but “recapitulate” means to summarize.
+What a great question!
+Why does the meaning of “recapitulate” (“to summarize”) seem so different from the meaning of “capitulate” (“to surrender”) when the only difference seems to be the “re-” prefix?
+The answer gives us a fascinating look at how the meanings of words can change over time.

 According to the Oxford English Dictionary (OED), “capitulate” actually does come from a Latin word that in the 700s meant "to summarize.”
 In an extension of that meaning, by the 1100s it meant "to arrange things into chapters."
 And in fact, the same Latin word also gives us the English word “chapter.”

 Somehow arranging things into chapters led to another extension of the meaning to “arrange conditions.”
 In the 1300s, “capitulate” meant "to hold an assembly," and by the 1400s, it meant "to stipulate in an agreement."